Our Mother of Sorrows Church, once one of the largest Catholic parishes in the Archdiocese of Philadelphia, Pennsylvania, closed in 2017.

 In 1849, Bishop Francis Kenrick purchased a 43-acre farm in eastern Pennsylvania to serve as a cathedral cemetery for nearby Irish-Catholics.
 2 3 4 St. Gregory’s was soon established on the grounds when a local priest, the Rev. James McGinnis, chaplain at the adjoining St. John’s Orphanage, began holding Masses for the cemetery workers in a small tool shed.
-Other priests continued the custom after McGinnis moved on, and in 1852, Angel of Sadness parish was formed.
+Other priests continued the custom after McGinnis moved on, and in 1852, Our Mother of Sorrows Church parish was formed.
 1 3

-By the 1890’s, the Archdiocese categorised Angel of Sadness as a territorial Catholic Parish, meaning that the church and schools were geographically tied to parishioners.
+By the 1890s, the Archdiocese categorized Our Mother of Sorrows Church as a territorial Catholic Parish, meaning that the church and schools were geographically tied to parishioners.
 4

 New stained glass windows in the sanctuary, designed by Martin Callanan, were installed in 1900.
 4